Citizen Science

 NOAA Heat Mapping Campaign

-This summer, communities across Salt Lake City will hit the streets to collect data about the distribution of heat in urban environments, as part of a regional effort to map where people are most at risk during extreme heat waves.
-See how you can get involved!
+In Summer 2023, communities across Salt Lake City collected data about the distribution of heat in our urban environment as part of a regional effort to map where people are most at risk during extreme heat waves.